SAGE : A Monte Carlo Simulation Framework for Experiments with Germanium Detectors: Structure of SAGE

 \subsection{Event generator}

 Customized event generators originate from an abstract class \textit{SAGEUserSrc} which is based on the \textit{G4SingleParticleSource}.
-These customized event generators produce particles including neutron, electron, gamma, the neutron from the spontaneous fission of ${^{238}}$U \cite{Shores2001}, radionuclides, ${0\nu \beta \beta}$ and ${2\nu \beta \beta}$ isotope source \cite{Tretyak1995}.
-Although the ${0\nu \beta \beta}$ and ${2 \nu \beta \beta}$ sources cannot be generated with \textit{G4SingleParticleSource} directly, two electrons are attached to the primary vertex to generate two electrons simultaneously.
-In addition to the point, surface, and volume sources, we attach the CDEX geometric volumes to these generators through a member function named \textit{ConfinePosition} to facilitate the sampling strategies.
+These customized event generators produce particles including neutron, electron, gamma, radionuclides, ${0\nu \beta \beta}$ and ${2\nu \beta \beta}$ isotope source \cite{Tretyak1995}.
+Although the ${0\nu \beta \beta}$ and ${2 \nu \beta \beta}$ sources cannot be generated with \textit{G4SingleParticleSource} directly, two electrons are attached to the primary vertex to generate two electrons simultaneously by an embedded algorithm.
+In addition to the point, surface and volume sources, we attach the CDEX geometric volumes to these generators through a member function (named \textit{ConfinePosition}) of the abstract class \textit{SAGEUserSrc} to facilitate the sampling strategies.